Part II

 The Rhythm of Becoming

-Reality is not a mechanism.
-It is a mystery in motion—channels carved by past flows, open to turns you could not have planned.
-Through this lens, the cosmos is built from relationships, interactions, and rhythms—always becoming, never complete.
+Reality is not a finished mechanism.
+It is patterned motion—channels carved by past flows, still open to turns no planner could have specified in advance.

 Imagine this as a living current: shaped by history, brimming with possibility.